-Key focus should be on delivering Improved Access to GP Services Baseline Practices are required to have one site (if they have a split site or a branch surgery) open from 8.30am to 6pm, with of Phase 1 Access standards (previously in QAIF) into the core contract.
-Phase 2 Access Standards remain in QAIF an - to 6.30p Quarter 1: Milestones All practices are available on the telephone from 8am - 6.30pm All practices have doors open on their designated site from 8.30am to 6pm All practices are subm QAIF monitoring in lin - -Actions Contract monitoring mechanisms are in place for quarterly review with reporting through to the Access Forum Failure to comply will result in identifying a contract breach and remedy n Quarter 2: Milestones All practices are available on the telephone from 8am - 6.30pm All practices have doors open on their designated site from 8.30am to 6pm All practices are subm QAIF monitoring in lin - -Actions Contract monitoring mechanisms are in place for quarterly review with reporting through to the Access Forum Failure to comply will result in identifying a contract breach and remedy n Quarter 3: -Milestones All practices are available on the telephone from 8am - 6.30pm All practices have doors open on their designated site from 8.30am to 6pm All practices are subm QAIF monitoring in lin - -Actions Contract monitoring mechanisms are in place for quarterly review with reporting through to the Access Forum Failure to comply will result in identifying a contract breach and remedy n Quarter4: Milestones All practices are available on the telephone from 8am - 6.30pm All practices have doors open on their designated site from 8.30am to 6pm All practices are submQAIF monitoring in lin -Actions Contract monitoring mechanisms are in place for quarterly review with reporting through to the Access Forum Failure to comply will result in identifying a contract breach and remedy า Risks Current GMS Regulations do not have clauses around access to services, therefore any remedial notice needs to be i issued under a failure to deliv ver esse Outcomes Access monitored through contractual mechanism Alignment with workforce plans N/A Alignment with Financial plans QAIF funded through GMS allocation Digital / Technology Opportunities Work in train to develop patient facing videos (Pocket Medic) on how to access primary care services to improve Use of technology to enable patients to take BP, height, weight and self-report into the clinical system Implementation of Electronic Prescribing Service (EPS) should reduce footfall and in Practices ve patient understanding of se ervice p g data for Phase 1 as part of the move to the unified contract ith GMS contract requirements g data for Phase 1 as part of the move to the unified contract ith GMS contract requirements g data for Phase 1 as part of the move to the unified contract ith GMS contract requirements g data for Phase 1 as part of the move to the unified contract ith GMS contract requirements sential services which could be open to challenge provision and availability, which will hopefully improve service accessibility
+Key focus should be on delivering Improved Access to GP Services Baseline Practices are required to have one site (if they have a split site or a branch surgery) open from 8.30am to 6pm, with telephone access from 8am to 6.30pm.
+With the introduction of the unified contract from 1 April 2023 there is a move of Phase 1 Access standards (previously in QAIF) into the core contract.
+Phase 2 Access Standards remain in QAIF and are optional.
+Quarter 1: Milestones - All practices are available on the telephone from 8am - 6.30pm - All practices have doors open on their designated site from 8.30am to 6pm - All practices are submitting data for Phase 1 as part of the move to the unified contract - QAIF monitoring in line with GMS contract requirements -Actions Contract monitoring mechanisms are in place for quarterly review with reporting through to the Access Forum Failure to comply will result in identifying a contract breach and remedy Quarter 2: Milestones - All practices are available on the telephone from 8am - 6.30pm - All practices have doors open on their designated site from 8.30am to 6pm - All practices are submitting data for Phase 1 as part of the move to the unified contract - QAIF monitoring in line with GMS contract requirements -Actions Contract monitoring mechanisms are in place for quarterly review with reporting through to the Access Forum Failure to comply will result in identifying a contract breach and remedy Quarter 3: -Milestones All practices are available on the telephone from 8am - 6.30pm All practices have doors open on their designated site from 8.30am to 6pm All practices are submitting data for Phase 1 as part of the move to the unified contract QAIF monitoring in line with GMS contract requirements -Actions Contract monitoring mechanisms are in place for quarterly review with reporting through to the Access Forum Failure to comply will result in identifying a contract breach and remedy Quarter4: Milestones - All practices are available on the telephone from 8am - 6.30pm - All practices have doors open on their designated site from 8.30am to 6pm - All practices are submitting data for Phase 1 as part of the move to the unified contract - QAIF monitoring in line with GMS contract requirements -Actions Contract monitoring mechanisms are in place for quarterly review with reporting through to the Access Forum Failure to comply will result in identifying a contract breach and remedy Risks Current GMS Regulations do not have clauses around access to services, therefore any remedial notice needs to be issued under a failure to deliver essential services which could be open to challenge Outcomes Access monitored through contractual mechanism Alignment with workforce plans · Alignment with Financial plans QAIF funded through GMS allocation Digital / Technology Opportunities - Work in train to develop patient facing videos (Pocket Medic) on how to access primary care services to improve patient understanding of service provision and availability, which will hopefully improve service accessibility - Use of technology to enable patients to take BP, height, weight and self-report into the clinical system 37/104 - Implementation of Electronic Prescribing Service (EPS) should reduce footfall and in Practices